-That's good, it's not a lonely street, but any noise and busy-ness (bin/trash lorries buses, schoolchildren being dropped off at the school by the Trinité church, tour buses and general traffic) all THAT noise, is blocked by the front of our building, the part that faces the road.
-Walk into this courtyard and once the red door closes, the road is forgotten.
+That's good, it's not a lonely street, but any noise and busy-ness (bin/trash lorries buses, schoolchildren being dropped off at the school by the Trinité church and general traffic) all THAT noise, is blocked by the front of our building, the part that faces the road.
+Walk into this courtyard and once the front door closes, the road is forgotten.

-So what is just outside our red doors?
+So what is just outside our doors?